lvcabral/brs-engine/docs/limitations.md

   * The following methods are not supported, implemented as mock: `setCGMS`, `setMaxVideoDecodeResolution`, `setTimedMetadataForKeys`, `getCaptionRenderer`
   * Check what formats (container and codec) can be used on each browser, using `roDeviceInfo.canDecodeVideo()`, to make sure your video can be played.
   * DASH streams are not yet supported.
-* The component `roUrlTransfer` is implemented with basic functionality but has some limitations:
+* The component `roUrlTransfer` is implemented with basic functionality but with the following limitations:
   * To make a **web app** access urls from domains other than the one it is hosted, requires the server called to respond with the header `Access-Control-Allow-Origin`, [read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
   * The _async_ methods are actually synchronous and evaluated when `WaitMessage` or `GetMessage` are called.
   * If using _async_ methods make sure to use a `roMessagePort` instance per `roUrlTransfer`, do not share.